Problem checker

 What should I do if the free scan finds a broken appointment link?

-Repair the link immediately, then unlock the full report if you need every affected URL, screenshot context where available, and copy-ready fix steps.
+Repair the link immediately, then buy the Fix Packet if you need every page to fix, what SiteLeak found, and copy-ready fix steps.